 The Committee is gender-balanced (at least one-third of members are women) and usually includes a human resources officer.
-The panel's composition shall be designed to ensure open, transparent, and merit-based assessment of characteristics, abilities, experience, knowledge, potential and suitability of each candidate.
+The panel's composition shall be designed to ensure an open, transparent, and merit-based assessment of each candidate's characteristics, abilities, experience, knowledge, potential and suitability.

-The Chairman/ Chairwoman of the Committee is responsible for the proper conduct of the selection procedure, prepares the minutes of the selection proceedings, and communicates with the Secretary of the Vice-director for Science.
+The Chairperson of the Committee is responsible for the proper conduct of the selection procedure, prepares the minutes of the selection proceedings, and communicates with the person responsible for recruitment.